Min Chinese: Vocabulary

-However, Norman and Mei Tsu-lin's suggestion is rejected by Laurent Sagart (2008).
-Moreover, the Austroasiatic predecessor of modern Vietnamese language has been proven to originate in the mountainous region in Central Laos and Vietnam, rather than in the region north of the Red River delta.
+However, Norman and Mei Tsu-lin's suggestion is rejected by Laurent Sagart (2008), with some linguists arguing that the Austroasiatic predecessor of the modern Vietnamese language originated in the mountainous region in Central Laos and Vietnam, rather than in the region north of the Red River delta.

 In other cases, the origin of the Min word is obscure.
 Such words include: